SenseStageTeam/sensestage_documentation/_sensestage-v1/using-the-hive.md

 - **Autostart:** this is an option to automatically start with the last used settings, the next time the program is started.
 This allows for a quick automatic startup.

 In the **[Options]** menu, you can select the [Advanced] mode, which will allow tweaking all settings.
 In most normal use cases you will not need to change the advanced settings.
-The [settings are described here](startup-settings-of-the-hive).
+The [settings are described in detail here](startup-settings-of-the-hive).

 By clicking **[START]** you start the communication with the Sense/Stage MiniBees and the OSC communication.
-At this point also the settings are stored to a file named `pydondefaults.ini`.
+At this point also the settings are stored to a file named `pydondefaults.ini` *in the directory from which you start `pydongui.py`*.
 The next time you start `pydongui.py` it will read the [settings from this file](startup-settings-of-the-hive) and use these as defaults.
 The program will look for the last used settings in the directory from which you start `pydongui.py`.

-### Command line interface
+## Command line interface {#cli}

 Alternatively you can use the command line interface: